Jkan1/computer-science/GraphQL.md

 * GQL Common Fields shared btw different Types - Interface (List of Field Types)
 * Other Types can implement Interfaces

+* Alias used to separate same type of data : { book1 : Book(id :1) {} }

+* Fragment : List of fields for a specific type (different than Interface as this is specific)

+* Fragment : For Consuming API from Client
+* Interface : Modelling API on Server

+* fragment  someName on Book { id title }

+* Use : query BooksQuery { books { …someName } }

+* Union Types : union SearchResult = Author | Book | Review

+* Inline Fragments : { … on Book { title author id}}

+* Directives : include & skip
+* Directives start with @
+* Example : @include(if : Boolean) , @skip(if: Boolean)

+* Mutation - all Queries resolver functions are called sequentially to prevent race conditions (Previously REST API were used in place of mutation)
+* Example :
+  mutation AddUser{
+  addUser(user:{firstName: "James", lastName:"Moore"}){
+    id
+    firstName
+    lastName
+  }
+} (user is an InputType i.e Object)

+* REST API response is either 100% Failure or 100% Success
+* In GQL we can get Mixture of errors and results

+* But if GQL Query is invalid, then GQL Validator returns error without calling any Resolver Functions
+* So GQL Server could only return mixtures if Resolver functions are called.

+* Case when more than one GQL query is sent to Server,  operationName property is required with the name of the query to execute.